 Acute bacterial meningitis is the most common form of meningitis.
-Approximately 80 percent of all cases are acute bacterial meningitis.
-Bacterial meningitis can be life-threatening.
-The infection can cause tissues around the brain to swell.
-In turn, the swelling interferes with blood flow and can result in paralysis or even stroke.
+Approximately 80% of all cases are acute bacterial meningitis.
+Bacterial meningitis can be life threatening.
+The infection can cause the tissues around the brain to swell.
+This in turn interferes with blood flow and can result in paralysis or even stroke.

 What causes bacterial meningitis?

-The bacteria most often responsible for bacterial meningitis can be found in the environment.
-In addition, they can be found in your nose and respiratory system without causing harm.
+The bacteria most often responsible for bacterial meningitis are common in the environment and can also be found in your nose and respiratory system without causing any harm.

-Meningitis can occur for no known reason.
-At other times, it appears after a head injury or following an infection when your immune system is weakened.
+Sometimes meningitis occurs for no known reason.
+Other times it occurs after a head injury or after you have had an infection and your immune system is weakened.

 What are the symptoms of bacterial meningitis?

 In older children and adults, you may see confusion, irritability, increasing drowsiness.
 Seizures and stroke may occur.

 In young children, the fever may cause vomiting and they may refuse to eat.
 Young children may become very irritable and cry.
 There may be seizures.
 Also, because the fluid around the skull may become blocked their heads may swell.

 The onset of symptoms is fast, within 24 hours.
 If allowed to progress, you can die from bacterial meningitis.